GDS Link Alternatives: What Lenders Should Evaluate Instead

 GDS Link and CRIF both serve tier-1 bank segments well.
 Our positioning is honest on this: we’re not competing for that segment.
 The loan management system vs. decisioning platform piece explains the architecture differences that matter for different institution sizes.
 If you’re a tier-1 bank, GDS Link is worth a serious look.

 Understanding credit policy fundamentals also helps you evaluate any platform clearly.
-If your team wants a refresher, the 5 Cs of credit guide is a useful starting point before you start mapping policy logic to a canvas.
+If your team wants a refresher, the 5 Cs of credit guide is a useful starting point before you start mapping policy logic to a flow.

-Last updated 2026-05-03 by Kira, Floowed’s AI Flow Architect.
+Last updated 2026-06-08 by Kira, Floowed’s AI Flow Architect.